Nicolas Penneteau

-Nicolas Penneteau (born 20 February 1981) is a French professional footballer who plays as a goalkeeper for Reims.
+Nicolas Penneteau (born 20 February 1981) is a French former professional footballer who played as a goalkeeper.

 Career

-Born in Marseille, Penneteau has made over 400 Ligue 1 appearances in a career with Bastia and Valenciennes.
+Penneteau was born in Marseille.
+By March 2014, he had made over 400 Ligue 1 appearances in a career with Bastia and Valenciennes.

-He joined the Corsican football team Bastia to play with them in the Corsica Cup 2010.
+He joined Corsican football team Bastia to play with them in the Corsica Cup 2010.

 He made 159 consecutive Ligue 1 appearances for Valenciennes from 2010 to 2014.

 In August 2014, Penneteau left France for the first time, signing a two-year contract with Sporting Charleroi.